KH-ReFreshed/KH-ReFreshed/README.md

 ## Credits

 ### All Games
+- TopazTK for the original work on [Re:Fined](https://github.com/TopazTK/KH-ReFined).
 - Televo for the icons used in Discord Rich Presence and the Executables.
 - KSX for his work on the MP Bar enhancement.
 - Denhonator for his work on Soft Reset, Volume Mute, and the location of 1FM RAM Saves.